titumozammel/human-energy-economics/README.md

 This is a diagnostic narrative/hypothesis, not a universal causal law.

+Growth does not inherently produce fragmentation, noise, or value loss.
+The relationship depends on how organizational connection, decision quality, enablement, and capacity develop alongside complexity.

 ---

 # 15. THE HEE DIAGNOSTIC ARCHITECTURE

-HEE distinguishes five primary conditions:
+HEE distinguishes five primary diagnostic conditions:

 | Condition | Meaning | Typical response |
 |---|---|---|